hrsht-13/Cement-Strength-Prediction/README.md

 (MPa, megapascals): The compressive strength of the concrete specimen, measured in megapascals (MPa).
 Compressive strength is a fundamental property of concrete that indicates its ability to withstand loads or pressure without breaking.

 # Dataset
-Given is the variable name, variable type, the measurement unit and a brief description.
+Given is the variable name, variable type, the measurement unit, and a brief description.
 The concrete compressive strength is the regression problem.
 The order of this listing corresponds to the order of numerals along the rows of the database.

 ## Name -- Data Type -- Measurement Unit -- Variable Type